kiringodhwani/RustCheatSheet/README.md

 }
 // Implement the Summary trait for our NewsArticle type impl Summary for NewsArticle {
-    // summarize_author() has no default implementation, so must specify custom implementation here
+    // summarize_author() has no default implementation, so we must specify a custom implementation here.
-    // Return the author (author field of NewsArticle struct) fn summarize_author(&self) -> String {
+    // Return the author (author field of NewsArticle struct). fn summarize_author(&self) -> String {
         format!("{}", self.author)
     }